KAZABUILD/KAZABUILD/frontend/README.md

 - **Multi-language Support**: English, Polish, and Turkish localization
 - **Responsive Design**: Optimized for desktop and mobile devices
 - **Dark/Light Theme**: Dynamic theme switching
+- **3D models**: 3D model Interactivity created in the backend for fun
+- **Admin Controls**: Dashboard created for admins to control various features of the application, such as (user roles, pc components, and many more...)

 ## Pages